Darepapi/beginners-python-solutions/README.md

 # beginners-python-solutions
-a solution to python questions
+a solution to python questions from https://github.com/jorgegonzalez/beginner-projects